amirmc/amirmc.github.com/_wip/do-you-have-a-dropbox-problem.md

 &#x20; <iframe>lipsum</iframe>

-Essentiallty this boils down to, are people asking for you service or do you have to find creative ways to reframe your solution/problem.
+Essentially this boils down to, are people asking for you service or do you have to find creative ways to reframe your solution/problem.

 examples: motor car quote (faster horse)